Jalgaon district: Literature

-Jalgaon district is well known as birthplace of renowned Marathi poet Bahinabai Chaudhari, who wrote many poems addressing to the village life and about rural women's and hardship of farmers of the district.
+Jalgaon district is the birthplace of the Marathi poet Bahinabai Chaudhari, who wrote many poems addressing to the village life and about rural women's and hardship of farmers of the district.
 Balkawi alias Trambak Bapuji Thombre was born in Jalgaon.
-To honor literary work of Bahinabai North Maharashtra University adapted her name and now the university is known as Bahinabai Chaudhari North Maharashtra University.
+To honor the literary work of Bahinabai, North Maharashtra University adapted her name and now the university is known as Bahinabai Chaudhari North Maharashtra University.

 Economy

 The district is well known for its significant banana cultivation.
 The district's administrative center, Jalgaon city, is a well known hub for gold jewellery shopping and business.
 The Bhusawal Thermal Power Station is near Bhusaval.

 Media

-The major Marathi-language newspapers published in Jalgaon are Deshdoot, Deshonnati, Divya Marathi, Lokmat, the Maharashtra Times, and Sakal.
+The major Marathi-language newspapers and news media published in Jalgaon are Deshdoot, Deshonnati, Divya Marathi, Lokmat, Maharashtra Times, and Sakal, Tarun Bharat and Bharat Live News Media.